 Walking shoes should be a little heavier than typical running shoes to be sturdy enough for all-day use.
 Stick to shoes from reputable manufacturers that specialize in walking shoes, and search for durable rubber outsoles.

 You’ll want a shoe that won’t make you sweat if you do a lot of fitness walking, especially in hot weather.
-It should be created out of a breathable material like mesh or leather.
+It should be made out of a breathable material like mesh or leather.

 Sneaker buying might be a nightmare if you have broad feet.
 Orthofeet Stretchable sneakers come in a variety of sizes and widths, including regular, wide, and extremely wide.
 The cushioning and comfort of these sneakers were given flawless scores by testers, however, the look was not as excellent, with one tester remarking.